NG-NEST/ng-nest/lib/ng-nest/ui/comment/docs/readme.en_US.md

 ---
-label: 'Comment 评论'
+label: 'Comment'
 category: 'Data'
 ---

-# Comment 评论
+# Comment

-对网站内容的反馈、评价和讨论。
+Feedback, evaluation and discussion of site content.

 ## Used alone